-Social anxiety disorder is the intense fear of social situations.
-People with social anxiety disorder:
+Social anxiety disorder is intense fear of social situations.
+It can lead to avoiding other people or situations.

 The exact cause is unknown.
-Possible causes include:
+Possible causes are:

 Anxiety and Depression Association of America

 Leichsenring F, Leweke F. Social anxiety disorder.
 N Engl J Med.
 2017;376(23):2255-2264.

 Social anxiety disorder.
 Anxiety and Depression Association of America website.
 Available at: https://adaa.org/understanding-anxiety/social-anxiety-disorder.
 Accessed March 9, 2021.

 Social anxiety disorder.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/social-anxiety-disorder .
 Accessed March 9, 2021.

 Social phobia.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/psychiatric-disorders/anxiety-and-stressor-related-disorders/social-phobia.
 Accessed March 9, 2021.